iayushtiwari/movieRecommendationAccordingtoEmotions/README.md

 **Note: Not every movie has all information listed.
 If the crawler cannot find relevant information, it will automatically fill the space with "Not Found".**

-### You May Also Like...

-After users chose their favorite movie from the list, we would run a [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) analysis to recommend **3** similar movies based on the summary.

 Here is an example of movies similar to *Toy Story 4*: <br/>
 <a href='https://postimg.cc/zbXBKw00' target='_blank'><img src='https://i.postimg.cc/85L68tWQ/Screen-Shot-2020-12-13-at-4-19-55-PM.png' width="600" height="400" border='0' alt='Screen-Shot-2020-12-13-at-4-19-55-PM'/></a>